Last Updated on September 22, 2023

 About Pearson’s Falls and Glen

-Pearson’s Falls is named after the family who owned it before it came under the care of the Tryon Garden Club.
+Pearson’s Falls in North Carolina is named after the family who owned it before it came under the care of the Tryon Garden Club.
 The Pearsons allowed visitors to picnic at the waterfall base for many years before it was purchased in 1931 by the TGC.

 The Glen is the deciduous climax forest that surrounds the waterfall.
 It’s home to more than 300 species of plants and wildflowers.